pingjiewang/sagemaker-dlh/code/graph2graph/aws_ec2/README.md

 - Need to copy training output data to s3://output-data-drug-r-us.
 Currently, only log files are copied.
 - Need to copy training input data from S3://input-data-drug-r-us to the instance file system.
 - Replace train_tiny.sh script with the actual training script.

+## To get your access ID and the secret key:
+Go to  IAM service by clicking: https://console.aws.amazon.com/iam/home?#/users Under “IAM resources”, click on “Users:3"
+Click on your user name.
+Select the tab “Security credentials.”
+Click on the button “Create Access Key”
+Download .csv file
+Please be sure to keep the key safe and secure.
+Don’t commit to Github nor email it to yourself or anyone.